 A must-do when in Gruene is Gruene Hall, the oldest continually run dance hall in Texas.
 This hall has seen BB King, Willie Nelson, Garth Brooks and the Dixie Chicks play to audiences.
 Plan a trip to New Braunfels around a concert or pop in during the day for a drink and a look around.

-Just across the road from Gruene Hall is the Grapevine, a wine-tasting shop.
+Just across the road from Gruene Hall is the Grapevine, a great little wine bar.
 On Friday nights they usually have live music playing outside.

 Beer-lovers will enjoy the Hill Country Craft Beer Trail.
 A shuttle bus stops at a number of different breweries around the area.